OctopusDeploy/docs/docs/api-and-integration/migration-api/index.md

 ### Spaces

 If you using the Spaces feature of Octopus Deploy on the source server, you should supply the appropriate SpaceID values in the example below.
-The destination Space cannot be specified it will match the Source.
+The destination Space cannot be specified; it will match the Source.
 There are two values to supply:

  1. The location to look for the Projects in the source Space.
  2. The Space that has the feed we’ll be pushing the exported package to.